Renting with pets: When can landlords say no under the Renters' Rights Act?

 4 - Head-lease restrictions must be considered

 In cases where you need a superior landlord’s consent, the landlord must request permission within the initial 28-day timeframe.
-They can then delay their response to the tenant until 7 days after receiving a decision from their superior landlord.
+They can then delay their response to the tenant until seven days after receiving a decision from their superior landlord.

 Remember...